 - to connect with the community of athletes, coaches and administrators and identify current drivers of change in society to meet with World ParaVolley’s values and mission

-This webinar session will be the first in a series of three webinars throughout this year with the subsequent ones focusing on mental performance, mental training, and safeguarding.
+This webinar session was the first in a series of three webinars throughout 2022 with the subsequent ones focusing on mental performance, mental training, and safeguarding.